-While women are generally under-represented in the economics profession throughout the world, the problem is particularly pronounced among African women.
+While women are generally underrepresented in the economics profession worldwide, the problem is particularly pronounced among African women.
 The AAAWE fellowships are meant to encourage African women to pursue graduate studies in economics.

 The Anatolia Barinzigo Fellowship

-The Anatolia Barinzigo Fellowship provides a $1,000 scholarship to an African woman pursuing post-graduate research as part of a Masters or Ph.D. degree in Economics at a University in Africa.
-The scholarship was established in honor of Anatolia Barinzigo, the mother of Léonce Ndikumana.
-Leonce is a key supporter of AAAWE and has mentored many African women economists.
+The Anatolia Barinzigo Fellowship offers a $1,000 scholarship to an African woman pursuing postgraduate research as part of a master’s or Ph.D. degree in Economics at an African university.
+The scholarship was named in honor of Anatolia Barinzigo, the mother of Professor Léonce Ndikumana.
+Léonce is a major supporter of AAAWE and has mentored many African women economists.

-The Asiedu-Ofori Fellowship provides a $500 grant to one AAAWE member whose MA or PhD thesis focuses on Gender and Development in Africa.
-The scholarship was established in memory of Jacob K. Asiedu and in honor of Mrs. Elizabeth Asiedu and Mrs. Victoria Owusua Ofori.
-Jacob and Elizabeth are parents of Elizabeth Asiedu and Victoria is Elizabeth’s aunt.
+The Asiedu Fellowship provides a $500 grant to one AAAWE member whose MA or PhD thesis focuses on Gender and Development in Africa.
+The scholarship was established in memory of Jacob K. Asiedu and Mrs. Elizabeth Asiedu, parents of Professor Elizabeth Asiedu.

 Gerth Graduate Fellowship

-The Gerth Fellowship provides a $500 stipend to an AAAWE member pursuing a Masters degree in Economics or Agricultural Economics at a University in Africa.
+The Gerth Fellowship provides a $500 stipend to an AAAWE member pursuing a master’s degree in economics or Agricultural Economics at a University in Africa.
 The scholarship was established in memory of Marjorie Gerth and in honor of Fred and Sharon Gerth.
-The scholarship is funded by the generous support of friends and family of the Gerths.
+The scholarship is funded by the generous support of the Gerths' friends and family.
 The Gerths were Elizabeth Asiedu’s host parents when she was a graduate student at the University of Illinois at Urbana-Champaign.

 Yaw Agyekum and Akua Nyarko Graduate Fellowship